 The System has numerous social responsibility guidelines in place within its Investment program.
 The security selection process involves screening the sources of revenue of potential investments.
 The System does not invest directly in companies that derive 20% or greater of their revenue from certain prohibited activities.
 Additionally, the System believes that investment performance and diversity can co-exist.
+On December 31, 2021, 9.4% of the System's investment assets were managed by diverse-owned investment management firms.
+Per the Knight Foundation's "Diversity of Asset Manager's Study" in 2021, 1.4% of U.S. based assets under management are overseen by diverse-owned investment management firms.
 The System proactively seeks out diverse investment managers to manage its investment assets.